GreycLab/gmic/paper.md

 ![Left: image of protostar, processed with `G'MIC` (courtesy of Mark McCaughrean/ESA).
 Right: effect of the `G'MIC` **Banding Denoise** algorithm on a JWST image (courtesy of Judy Schmidt).](images/nature.png)

+# Acknowledgments

+We would like to express our deepest gratitude to the developers, contributors and donors, both regular and one-off, all over the world.
+We are very grateful to the “CNRS Sciences Informatiques” institute, which helped accelerate G'MIC's growth by funding a development engineer for two consecutive years, and to the heads of the GREYC laboratory, who have supported this project from the outset.
+We would also like to thank our amazing community of users, who regularly provide us with beautiful/fun/innovative creations in which G'MIC filters have been used.

 # In Memoriam

 This article is dedicated to Sébastien Fourey, co-developer of the G'MIC project, who passed away in October 2024.